YongGoose/YongGoose/README.md

 I enjoy collaborating on projects, sharing knowledge, and continuously learning new technologies to improve my skills.

-Recently, I’ve been particularly interested in `test code`.
+Recently, I’ve been particularly interested in [**Test code**](https://www.slideshare.net/slideshow/2024-09-24-comming-soon/271981415).
-Test code is not only for validation; it also helps other developers understand how to use my code and serves as a guide for efficient refactoring, making it crucial for maintaining high-quality software.
+Test code is not only for validation! it also helps other developers understand how to use my code and serves as a guide for efficient refactoring, making it crucial for maintaining high-quality software.

 ## Open Source Contributions
 - [JUnit5](https://github.com/junit-team/junit5/issues?q=is%3Apr+is%3Aopen+author%3AYongGoose)